 Therefore in their land they shall possess double;

 Everlasting joy shall be theirs.

 Today, more than one-third of the world’s Jewish population lives in Israel.
 The ancient cities, towns and villages are being rebuilt.
 Under the tender care of God’s Chosen People, the land is thriving and producing abundantly.
-The nation of Israel is the fulfillment of prophecy!
+The nation of Israel is a visible demonstration of the veracity of Scripture.

 The prophet Zechariah foresaw that during the Messianic Kingdom the seasons of fasting and mourning associated with the Hebrew calendar, ”Shall be joy and gladness and cheerful feasts (Zech.
 8:19).
 Hope embodied in the Messianic promise is more than the platitude, Our best days are still ahead.

-Rabbi Chaim Richman, the director of the Temple Institute in Jerusalem, advises that, “Tisha B’Av is not about just mourning, it is about acting to bring the Holy Temple back to the world – a ‘House of prayer for all nations’”(1) People who understand prophecy grasp that expectancy for a temple in Jerusalem is another indicator that the fulfillment of God’s Messianic promise to Israel is near.
+Rabbi Chaim Richman, former director of the Temple Institute in Jerusalem, advises that, “Tisha B’Av is not about just mourning, it is about acting to bring the Holy Temple back to the world – a ‘House of prayer for all nations’”(1) People—who understand prophecy—grasp that expectancy for a temple in Jerusalem is another indicator that the ultimate fulfillment of God’s Messianic promise to Israel is near.